faheemjabbar1/ebay-Price-Checker/README.md

 # eBay Price Scraper with Playwright

 A Python-based web scraper that searches for products on eBay and finds the lowest-priced item.
-The scraper runs in **headed mode** (visible browser) so you can watch the entire scraping process in real-time.
+Features a graphical user interface for easy copy/paste and supports multiple eBay regions.

 ## Features

+- 🌍 **Multiple eBay Regions** - Search on eBay UK, US, DE, FR, AU, or CA
+- 🖥️ **GUI Interface** - Easy-to-use graphical interface with copy/paste support
 - 🔍 **Search for any product** on eBay
 - 💰 **Automatically sort** results by lowest price first
 - 🎯 **Extract price information** from the lowest-priced item
-- 👁️ **Visible browser mode** - watch the scraping happen in real-time
+- 👁️ **Visible browser mode** - watch the scraping happen in real-time (optional)
 - 🛡️ **Robust error handling** for network issues and missing elements
 - 🍪 **Automatic cookie consent** handling
 - ⏱️ **Intelligent delays** to avoid rate limiting